bshambaugh/Explorations-of-Category-Theory-for-Self-Sovereign-Identity/README.md

      - The GitHub Repository: https://github.com/CategoricalData --> https://github.com/CategoricalData/CQL --> https://github.com/CategoricalData/FQL, https://github.com/CategoricalData/hydra
   - The main motivating presentation: https://www.youtube.com/watch?v=bk36__qkhrk ( Categorical Databases - Topoi Institute)

+  - Write a paragraph about what APG does. what CQL does. what FQL does. (show graph/rdf/and semantic example)

   - strangely I would like arbitrary payloads, arbitary credentials that I can automagically map to opportunities. why stick to a predefinaed major, that's boring. focus on the atoms and build something new.
 Subset: present multiple credentials as a single credential.
 I thought credential chaining was related to this thought trail, but after more thinking it isn't. https://lists.w3.org/Archives/Public/public-credentials/2022Jun/0070.html ( I guess you still might have one credential that precedes another though). this thinking started with EISPP / Master17 / A Distributed Economy Writings
     ( http://bshambaugh.org/eispp, http://bshambaugh.org/eispp/ch_1_2_VRM/PNG/EISPP_directional_graph_2fresnel_gss_vrm2accesscontrol.png, http://bshambaugh.org/Master_17.html, http://adistributedeconomy.blogspot.com/2012/03/knowledge-discovery-with-semantic-web.html )